 Premium underquilts are worth the investment if you can afford to splurge, but there are plenty of good underquilts that don’t break the bank.
 We picked through the more-affordable options and found four underquilts that represent the best value for campers on a budget.

-Best Value for Down, Period: Hammock Gear Economy Incubator
+Overall Best Value: Hammock Gear Economy Incubator

 Were it not for the subtle distinction between goose down and duck down, the Economy Incubator from Hammock Gear would take the cake for best overall value in a down underquilt.
 With a vastly wider temperature range, three size options, five color options, and a generous 800 fp DWR down with overfill capability, you get far more bang for your buck with the Economy Incubator than you do with the Therm-a-Rest Down Snuggler.